-Albert E. Kafka, Founder Intarconnect, Rotary Club of Wien-Oper
+Albert E. Kafka, Rotary Club of Wien-Oper, and Peter M. Rabensteiener, Rotary Club of Wien-Stadtpark

 The mission of Intarconnect is not only to facilitate the transition from Rotaract to Rotary, but also create real connections between different generations and create projects together that will continue our values and traditions.
 We decided the best way to achieve our goals was to focus our efforts in two areas, mentoring and projects that involved multiple generations.

 With our one-to-one mentoring program, we have been able to successfully pair Interactors with Rotaractors, Rotaractors with Rotarians, and Interactors with Rotarians for mentoring.
 The meetings take place twice a month and the people being mentored share their knowledge of technology and innovation; the mentors offer, among other things, guidance concerning career and personal development.
 The exchange between the generations has exceeded all of our expectations.

 With our generation projects, we directed our energy toward tangibly helping those who need it.
 An example of one project we are particularly proud of took place in Bosnia and Herzegovina in 2016 and 2017.
 Bosnia is part of our District 1910, even though Austria does not share a common border.
 We wanted to do a hands-on project in which many people could participate and have an immediate impact.
 The Rotary Family came together to build five houses in just five days which then provided shelter for families still affected by the Bosnian War.

 Last year, we built a home for a pregnant woman, her husband, and their two-year-old child, and within 10 minutes of being in the new home, she left for the hospital to deliver her baby.
 Building a house on a budget of 7,100 euros (about $8,200), we found the collaboration not only served the local community, but created a strong bond between everyone involved.